SAP-samples/cloud-cf-espm/README.md

 # ESPM in Cloud Foundry

-The ESPM (Enterprise Sales & Procurement Model) application is a reference application which demonstrates how to build applications on SAP Cloud Platform (CF) with the Java runtime.
-This project mainly focuses on the migration of the [SAP Cloud Platform (NEO) application](https://github.com/SAP/cloud-espm-v2) to the SAP Cloud Platform (Cloud Foundry).
+The ESPM (Enterprise Sales & Procurement Model) application is a reference application which demonstrates how to build applications on SAP Cloud Platform (Cloud Foundry) with the Java runtime.

 # Description